mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 ##### 25:12

 The monk didn’t understand; that’s why the monk asked, “What about you?
 How do you understand that?”
 And then the [Zen Master](glossary#zen-master) said, “I almost don’t lose myself.”
-That’s pretty good. *[He chuckles.]* Because, without some raindrop you [can] listen to, you cannot understand the raindrop, what it is.
-[But] how can you reach the raindrop as it really is?
+That’s pretty good. *[He chuckles.]* Because, without some raindrop you listen to, you cannot understand the raindrop, what it is.
+How can you reach the raindrop as it really is?
 No way.
-Because, it’s huge; before you perceive [it], before you hear the sound, that is the real raindrop.
+Because it’s huge; before you perceive it, before you hear the sound, that is the real raindrop.
 How can you realize this?
 It’s not a dream, it’s real rain – but how can you reach there?
 Through only one thing, only one way you can reach it: through the sound of the raindrop.

 But, you shouldn't lose sight of yourself, and also you shouldn't follow after that sound of raindrops.
 Well, move away!
 Move away.
 We always sit on the chair of the sound of the raindrop, persisting that that is the raindrop.
 But it's not the raindrop.